CabrilloRoboticsClub/cabrillo_rov_2023/doc/shutdown-procedure.md

 ## Shutdown the ROV

-1. In the Second Terminal Window use the `ctrl+c` keyboard shortcut to Keyboard Interrupt ros.
+1. In the Second Terminal Window use the `ctrl`+`c` keyboard shortcut to Keyboard Interrupt ros.

 1. type in